chrisvoo/spotify-playlist-maker/README.md

 # Spotify Playlist Maker

-This is a TypeScript app for creating playlists.
-It covers two main scenarios:

-* **local files**: you have some music files on yur computer grouped by directories named with the bands' names
+This is a TypeScript app for creating playlists starting from your musuc files on yur computer grouped by directories named with the bands' names
-* **JSON file** (todo): you want to create a playlist by specifying its name and its content through a JSON file.

 ## Local files